 Vertical Pallet Herb Garden

-Please join us for a closer look at our hanging herb garden, made from reclaimed pallets and terra-cotta pots.
-Such a easy DIY to create your very own vertical herb garden.
+Please join us for a closer look at our Vertical Pallet Herb Garden, made from reclaimed pallets and terra-cotta pots.
+Such an easy DIY to create your very own vertical herb garden.

-I have received so many comments, emails and texts from you all asking about the details on how to make the DIY Herb Garden project.
+I have received so many comments, emails and texts from you all asking about the details on how to make the DIY Vertical Pallet Herb Garden.
 So…..
-I will be the first one to admit…..
-I might have dropped the ball on that follow up article to our DIY PATIO PAVER PROJECT, which would have covered all that information.
-I did get really engulfed in the One Room Challenge, and in my defense I only had 6 weeks to get the Sleeping Porch done.
-So now I have shamelessly plugged it again…with a link, in case you missed it., or sign up for our monthly newsletter:
+I will be the first one to admit, I might have dropped the ball on that follow up article after our DIY PATIO PAVER PROJECT, which would have covered all that information.
+In my defense I did get really engulfed in my first One Room Challenge, and I only had 6 weeks to get the Sleeping Porch done.

 - Wood Pallets

 When picking pallets to utilize for furniture or wall treatments, you really want to make sure of two things.
 1. What are the pallets are made out of and 2.
 What did the pallets originally transport.
 Some pallets have housed potential poisonous substances, while others are made out of wood treated with poisonous substances, and these are not suitable for reuse.
 1001 pallets is a great resource for looking up this information and has a great article available at this article link called, Is My Pallet Wood Safe?
-I have included a copy of the pallet codes below from 1001 pallets, these are for the wood type used to make the pallets.
-Our pallet was HT and were originally used to ship the components of rock fireplace ……bet you can’t guess where I got those from….maybe the patio paver project?
+I have included a copy of the pallet codes below, these are for the wood type used to make the pallets.
+Our pallet was HT and were originally used to ship the components of rock fireplace ……bet you can’t guess where I got those from….maybe the Patio Paver Project?
 We were very lucky and received out shipment on a double wide pallet, which tend to be rare.

-Once you have your pallet and you have painted it with your choice of Exterior Paint – we used our leftover trim paint TRIM PAINT- City Loft Sherwin Williams.
+Once you have your pallet and you have painted it with your choice of Exterior Paint – we used our leftover trim paint in City Loft by Sherwin Williams.
 You will want to adhere the pallet to the wall or surface to create the vertical garden.
 For this we used 4″ decking wood screws drilled directly into studs.
-We did this just to make sure that the pallet frame could hold the weight of the pots, soil, plants and water weight.
+We did this just to make sure that the pallet frame could hold the full weight of the pots, soil, plants and water weight.

 We routed the water from a nearby hose bib with a small light weight hose pipe, then attached a hanger to hold the coiled water hose and nozzle.